Parliament adjourned over Manipur violence; Oppn demands PM's statement, discussion; govt says ready to discuss | Politics

 Rule 267 of Rajya Sabha pertains to the suspension of a day's business for taking up an issue, while Rule 176 says members may give notice in writing for a discussion on matters of urgent public importance.

-Derek O'Brien (TMC) said the discussion on the Manipur situation should be taken up under Rule 267 and that the Prime Minister must break his silence on Manipur in the House.
+Derek O'Brien (TMC) said the discussion on the Manipur situation should be taken up under Rule 267.

-Several opposition members, including Kharge, have given notices under Rule 267 while demanding a discussion on Manipur violence.
+Several opposition members, including Kharge, had given notices under Rule 267 while demanding a discussion on Manipur violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)